just-another-downer/landgrid-support/_articles/bookmark-a-property.md

 title: Bookmark a Property
 ---

-You can quickly and easily save properties with the Land Grid to look at later; we call them bookmarks.
-You have access to unlimited bookmarks with any paid Land Grid account.
+You can quickly and easily save properties with landgrid.com to look at later; we call them bookmarks.
+You have access to unlimited bookmarks with any paid landgrid.com account.

 To bookmark a property, first click on it in the map.
 The selected property will be highlighted in purple; a sidebar opens with any base data that we have on the property, as well as its address.
 At the top right corner of this sidebar is a white cross on a blue background; click this, and you'll have bookmarked your first property!